jeremybanka/wayforge/packages/atom.io/README.md

 - [ ] optional default value for atoms
 - [ ] optional state keys
 ## fixes & improvements
-- [ ] refactor selector dependencies to be asymmetrical
+- [x] refactor selector dependencies to be asymmetrical
-      just include the id of the leader in the relation between the leader and the follower this will permit us to rebuild the dependency graph on every update
 - [ ] apply and emit transactions all at once
 - [ ] trampoline for recursive propagation